JStathatos/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab3.rst

 .. note::

-   The option '–-rm' specify that the container should be automatically removed with it exits
+   The option '–-rm' specifies that the container should be automatically removed when it exits

 .. image:: ../images/lab3-dockertag-docker-run-success.png
    :align: center